RisenCrypto/RisenCrypto.github.io/_posts/2021-11-28-ExtensionFields.md

 ---

-## Polynomial Basis Representation for Extension Fields
+## Polynomial Basis Representation in Extension Fields

 Let's look at Extension fields of the form $F_{2^k}$ as an example - i.e. $F_{p^k}$ where $p = 2$.
 These are called as Binary Fields.